hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 -> **NOTE** Exactly one of `source_managed_image_id`, `source_platform_image` and `source_shared_image_version_id` is required to specify.

-* `subnet_id` - (Optional) The ID of a pre-existing subnet that belongs to a virtual network in which the build VM you create is deployed.
+* `subnet_id` - (Optional) The ID of the subnet that the virtual machine used to build, customize and capture images.
 Changing this forces a new resource to be created.

 -> **Note** If you specify a VNET, Azure Image Builder does not use a public IP address.
 Communication from Azure Image Builder Service to the build VM uses Azure Private Link technology.
 Private Link service requires an IP from the given VNET and subnet.
 Currently, Azure doesn’t support Network Policies on these IPs.
-Hence, network policies need to be disabled on the subnet, to do which, you need to ensure `enforce_private_link_service_network_policies` is set as true in your `azurerm_subnet` resource.
+Hence, network policies need to be disabled on the subnet, to do which, you need to ensure `enforce_private_link_service_network_policies` is set to `true` in your `azurerm_subnet` resource.

 * `tags` - (Optional) A mapping of tags to assign to the resource.